JeffersonLab/epics2kafka/README.md

 **See**: [Docker Development Quick Reference](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#development-quick-reference)

-## Test
+## Develop
-Unit tests are run automatically upon building the project.

-The integration tests require a docker container environment and are run automatically as a GitHub Action on git push.
-You can also run tests from a local workstation using the following instructions:

-1. Start Docker Test environment
+Set up the build environment following the [Build](https://github.com/JeffersonLab/epics2kafka#build) instructions.

+In order to avoid installing Kafka locally and managing start/stop/reset of connect service you can use a Docker build:

 ```
 docker compose -f build.yml up
 ```

-2. Execute Tests
+**Note**: To deploy new changes you must stop (`docker compose -f build.yml rm -svf connect`) and re-start (`docker compose -f build.yml -d up connect`) the connect container.
+A full reset of all containers can be done with `docker compose -f build.yml down` followed by `docker compose -f build.yml up`

+**Note**: Alternative methods of development (with potentialy quicker iteration) include (1) using the `bind.yml` to mount the build app artifact into a connect container and (2) running the app direclty on the local workstation and running service dependencies with `deps.yml`.

+## Test
+Unit tests are run automatically upon building the project.

+The integration tests depend on a running Kafka instance, generally in Docker.
+The tests run automatically via the CI GitHub Action on every commit (unless [no ci] is included in the commit message).
+The tests can be run locally during development.
+Set up the development environment following the [Develop](https://github.com/JeffersonLab/epics2kafka#develop) instructions.
+Then with the build.yml Docker containers running execute:

 ```
 gradlew integrationTest
 ```